yagmurs/unifi-on-azure/README.md

 2. Configure the controller itself.
 Either by restoring from an existing back-up.
 Or by following the wizard.
 That's up to you.

 #### Accessing the controller
-After the deployment is complete you can locate the containers IP.
+After the deployment is complete you need to find the containers IP.

 ![alt text](https://raw.githubusercontent.com/Syndicate-Consulting/unifi-on-azure/master/images/docker%20ip.jpg?raw=true)

-Browse to the web interface by navigating to __https:// *ip* :8443__
+Browse to the web interface by navigating to https://*x.x.x.x*:8443

 ![alt text](https://github.com/Syndicate-Consulting/unifi-on-azure/blob/master/images/unifi%20web.jpg?raw=true)